Generalized Linear Mixed Model (GLMM)

 Dataset selects the dataset to analyze.

-Dependent Variable (Y) selects the response variable.
+Response Variable (Y) selects the response variable.
 Only numeric columns are available.

 Fixed Effects (X) selects predictor variables for fixed effects.
 Only numeric columns are selectable.
 To use categorical variables, convert them with Dummy Coding first.

-Distribution Family selects the distribution family.
-The same options as GLM:
+Distribution Family selects the distribution family:

-| Family | Use Case |
+| Family | Default Link | Available Links | Use Case |

-| Gaussian (Normal) | Continuous values |
+| Gaussian (Normal) | Identity | Identity, Log | Continuous values |

-| Binomial (Logistic) | Binary data |
+| Binomial (Logistic) | Logit | Logit, Probit | Binary data |

-| Poisson (Count) | Count data |
+| Poisson (Count) | Log | Log, Identity | Count data |

-| Gamma | Positive continuous |
+| Gamma | Inverse | Inverse, Log, Identity | Positive continuous |

 Link Function selects the link function.
 Defaults to the canonical link for the selected family.
+Available options depend on the selected family (see table above).

 Include intercept toggles the intercept term (default: on).